lenkakt/zephyr-os-labs/README.md

 Each lab contains a "solutions" directory with the solution to the given lab.
 The solution can be a proposed main.c or a configuration file or both.

-The filenames are using following patterns:
+The filenames use the following patterns:

 - Kconfig_X.Y - the configuration file for the given task.
 It shall be renamed to Kconfig and moved to the lab directory.